Employer Payroll Contributions

 There is no national set minimum wage in Austria.
 Minimum wages are set by collective bargaining agreements and are industry-based.

-Salaries are regularly paid monthly and wages must be paid by the end of the month.
+Salaries are paid monthly, and wages must be paid by the end of the month.

 It is common practice to give a 13th salary split between 2 installments (June and November)